Are you a new, first-year student majoring—or interested in—Psychology?

-To make PSYCSurvivor a great experience for you, we have to keep it small.
+To make PSYCHSurvivor a great experience for you, we have to keep it small.
 Places are limited, so you’ll need to apply.
-The application process is easy—just answer a few questions.
+The application process is easy— you will just answer a few questions about yourself.

-PSYCSurvivor is like the TV show Survivor in some ways, but not others.
+PSYCHSurvivor is like the TV show "Survivor" in some ways, but not other.
 To review:

 And one more thing to keep in mind:

 PSYCHSurvivor is not a paper that counts towards your degree or major.
 But it will teach you a bundle of skills and you’ll be really glad you took part.